B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 Cost per lead (CPL)

-CPL measures the cost of getting a lead through marketing efforts.
-To figure out how much each lead cost you, just divide the total marketing campaign cost by the number of leads you generated.
+CPL measures the cost of capturing a lead through marketing efforts.
+To figure out how much each lead costs you, just divide the total marketing campaign cost by the number of leads you generated.
 That's your CPL.

 Let's say you spend $1,000 on a marketing campaign, and it generates 100 leads.
 The CPL would then be $10.